dirakx1/kubernetes/README.md

 ### For trainning and evaluation

 * Need kubectl
-* kubctl proxy to opne a localhost port to connect to k8s proxy
+* kubctl proxy to open a localhost port to connect to k8s proxy
 * minikube

 ## Helm
 * Package manager for kubernetes.
-* Release manger (helm v2 and helm version3 are not compatible becuase v3 does not have tiller).
+* Release manager (helm v2 and helm version3 are not compatible becuase v3 does not have tiller).

 ## Installation resources